Editor's note: AVI Systems staff updated this blog post on Jan. 8, 2021 to include recent research, along with additional insights and clarity.

 Just as the acoustics in a club or symphony hall can make or break a concert, meeting room acoustics can make or break an important conference call or video conference.
 If your employees and clients can’t hear or understand each other, it can be difficult to get business done.

-“The sound heard in an auditorium by a listener is a complex combination of the sound produced by the gear and the way that it interacts with the room.
-It’s a fact that most of the sound heard by any listener gets there only after many, many interactions with the room’s surfaces."
+“The sound heard in an auditorium by a listener is a complex combination of the sound produced by the gear and the way that it interacts with the room," said Brown, in an article published by Shure.
+"It’s a fact that most of the sound heard by any listener gets there only after many, many interactions with the room’s surfaces."

 Let’s explore some simple changes you can make to improve meeting room acoustics and enhance the entire meeting experience for remote and in-person participants.

-Identifying Acoustical Problem Areas
+Start by Identifying Acoustic Problem Areas

 Speech is most easily understood in rooms with what is known as “dry” acoustics, in other words, rooms that reduce the reflection of sound off multiple surfaces that causes reverberation.
 But while good, dry meeting rooms acoustics are universally important, the causes of poor meeting room acoustics are various.

 Areas and surfaces that cause poor acoustics:

 - Hard surfaces, like glass walls, white boards, and large screens